kiranmv002/cs-core-python-projects/README.md

 - ✅ Develop clean and structured coding habits
 - ✅ Strengthen core programming fundamentals
 - ✅ Build confidence for exams and technical interviews
-- ✅ Document my daily learning progress
+- ✅ Track daily project-based learning

 All projects are academic-level and designed with clarity and simplicity.